neilrhester/academic-kickstart/content/authors/admin/_index.md

 </br></br>
 I research stereotyping and discrimination, person perception, and social cognition, with a focus on two specific topics.
 One emphasis for me is *intersectionality*, which describes the unique patterns of stereotyping and discrimination that emerge from having multiple identities (e.g., being a Black woman or a gay man).
 The other emphasis is on *decision models*, which describe exactly how cognitions (e.g., stereotypes) translate to behaviors (e.g., discrimination).

-My work mixes three main quantitative approaches: experiments, big data analysis, and simulation.
+My work mixes three quantitative approaches: experimentatation, simulation, and big data analysis.
 I have published papers in various outlets, such as *The Proceedings of the National Academy of Sciences,* *Psychological Science,* and *Perspectives on Psychological Science*.